icons8/lunacy-docs/docs/export.md

 You can export to cloud:

 * Single layers (grouped layers and component instances are also viewed as single layers).
 * Entire projects.
-Note that you won't be able to export projects without artboards and that during export of projects Lunacy ignores layers beyond artboards.
+Note that you won't be able to export projects without frames and that during export of projects Lunacy ignores layers beyond frames.
 The only format available for export of projects is PDF.
-Lunacy creates a separate page for each artboard in the project.
+Lunacy creates a separate page for each frame in the project.

 ### Exporting a layer to Icons8 cloud